Privacy Policy

 6.8 Device data when using Android

-If you use our Android app, the following data may be processed, depending on device permissions
+If you use our Android app, the following

 - Device type, device name, model